A Guide to the Community Right to Buy in Scotland

 Before the expiry of the first partner visa you will need to apply to extend your stay for an additional two and a half years.

-Meeting the very strict financial requirements is always the most complex aspect of preparing a successful visa application.
+Meeting the strict financial requirements is always the most complex aspect of preparing a successful Partner visa application.
 For most people applying they seek to satisfy the financial requirements by relying on the income of their UK based partner’s employment.
-To do so it must be shown that the UK based partner has an annual gross income (before income tax and national insurance) of £18,600.
-If a partner is applying to enter with one child a gross annual income of £22,400 must be shown and for any additional children an extra £2,400 for each child.

-It is important to note that different types of evidence will require to be shown depending on how long the UK based partner has been in the employment being relied upon.
+It is important to note that different types of evidence will require to be shown depending on how long your UK based partner has been in the employment being relied upon (or you if you are already in the UK).

 If the UK based partner is not in employment or in employment but earning less than the minimum income specified, other forms of income from non-employment can be relied upon.
-This can include, e.g. rental payments from property, interest from investments etc. Cash savings, pensions, earnings from self-employment or by being a director of a company can also be relied upon.
+This can include e.g. rental payments from property, interest from investments, cash savings, pensions, earnings from self-employment or by being a director of a company.

 The numerous ways to calculate income, the number of sources that can be used or combined, and the very strict evidence required in respect of each type makes this process complex and why seeking expert advice is recommended.